jishengx97/ece1724rust_project/README.md

 Rust offers mature web frameworks: Rocket, Actix Web which support building web applications.
 Rust has crates like Diesel and SQLx to interact with databases and it can work with MySQL.
 They provide an extensive foundation to create a scalable and performant solution for an airline reservation system.

-Nonetheless, it seems that SQLx both do not provide built-in support for optimistic locking, a mechanism that is useful for maintaining data consistency in high-concurrency systems.
+Nonetheless, it seems that SQLx do not provide built-in support for optimistic locking, a mechanism that is useful for maintaining data consistency in high-concurrency systems.
 For example, when multiple customers try to book the last available seat at the same time, the system needs to handle the conflicts to ensure the seat is only booked by one customer and another customer receives an error message to avoid double booking on the same seat.

 Next, we want to take the issues described above and write implement optimistic locking with SQLx.
 This will assist the system to be capable of being aware of inconsistency while multiple transactions are running at the same time and rollback transactions, if needed.
 Doing this will ensure data consistency but it will not degrade the performance of the airline booking system.